Advance Directives

 New Mexico Advance Directive

 Advance care planning is a process, not an event, and is planning for future care based on a person’s values, beliefs, preferences, and specific medical issues.
 An advance directive is the record of that process.
-It is both an umbrella term for defining and expressing how one wants to live and be treated and for state approved advance directive documents which allow you to specify those things and usually to appoint a person (healthcare durable power of attorney) to speak when you are unable to speak for yourself.
+It is both an umbrella term for defining and expressing how one wants to live and be treated and for state approved advance directive documents which allow you to specify those things and to appoint a person (healthcare durable power of attorney) to speak when you are unable to speak for yourself.

 You have the right to give instructions about your own health care.
 You also have the right to name someone else to make health-care decisions for you.
 This Optional Advance Healthcare Directive lets you do either or both of these things.
 It also lets you express your wishes regarding the designation of your primary physician.